Skip to contents

 We use just one core as this is a tiny model.
 No MPI, no parallel tempering.
 First we construct the prior:

-Next, we set up the loglikelihood function and the function mcmcUpdate which will automatically determine that the Metropolis Hastings Algorithm should be used with these inputs.
-Finally we construct the function ‘MH_MCMC’ (below), which actually performs the MCMC run, this takes the inital values, number of steps and the stepsize as arguments.
+Next, the MCMC method via metropolis_update, which determines the sampling algorithm we are going to use.
+Finally, we construct the sampler (MH below), which actually performs the MCMC run, this function takes the inital values, number of steps and the stepsize as arguments.

 Finally, to obtain a sample of parameters: